2024 Game Recaps

 What we learned – Bowdoin

-- The Polar Bears leaned on the run game, rushing 35 times for 145 yards, with QB Robby Long rushing 20-95 yds with 2 TDs
+- The Polar Bears leaned on the run game, rushing 35 times for 145 yds, with QB Robby Long rushing 20-95 yds with 2 TDs

-- The pass game was more of a challenge for Long, he only completed 9 passes for 124 yards and threw 2 picks
+- The pass game was more of a challenge for Long, he only completed 9 passes for 124 yds and threw 2 picks

 - WRs Jed Hoggard and Austin Hiscoe combined for just 6 catches